Condri

 The Problem

-Health anxiety creates a cycle that's really hard to escape.
-You notice a sensation, your mind jumps to the worst-case scenario, and then you need to check.
+You notice a sensation, your mind jumps to the worst-case scenario, and you need to check.
 You Google it, ask someone, maybe visit the doctor.
-You get reassurance, feel better for a bit… and then it starts all over again.
+You get reassurance, feel better for a bit, and then it starts again.

-The problem is that every time you check or seek reassurance, you're reinforcing the anxiety.
+Every time you check or seek reassurance, you reinforce the cycle.
 Your brain learns: "When I feel uncertain, I need to check."
-And the cycle gets stronger.
+And the anxiety gets stronger.

 The health anxiety cycle